LucEast/portfolio/SECURITY.md

 ## Contact

-If you have any questions or concerns about our security policy, please reach out at [anthoniotheruiner@gmail.com](mailto:anthoniotheruiner@gmail.com).
+If you have any questions or concerns about our security policy, please reach out at [info@luceast.de](mailto:info@luceast.de).

 Thank you for helping us keep our project safe and secure!